PowerBiDevCamp/App-Owns-Data-Starter-Kit/README.md

 dedicated capacity, import PBIX files, patch datasource credentials and start dataset refresh operations.

-There is a critical aspect to the App-Owns-Data embedding model that must be addressed in your initial application design.
+There is a critical aspect to App-Owns-Data embedding that you must start thinking about during the initial design phase.
 A distinct advantage of App-Owns-Data embedding is that you pay Microsoft by licensing dedicated capacities instead of by licensing individual users.
 This allows organizations and ISVs to reach users that remain completely unknown to Power BI.
+While keeping users unknown to Power BI has its advantages, it also introduces a new problem that makes things more complicated than developing with User-Owns-Data embedding.

-So, here's the rub.
+So, what's the problem?
 If Power BI doesn’t know anything about your users, Power BI cannot really provide any assistance when it comes to authorization and determining which users should have access to what content.
-This isn't a problem in a simplistic scenario where you intend to give every user the exact same access to content.
+This isn't a problem in a simplistic scenario where you intend to give every user the same level of access to the exact same content.
 However, it's far more common that your application requirements will define authorization policies to determine which users have access to which customer tenants.
-Furthermore, if you're planning to take advantage of the Power BI embedding support for report authoring, you'll also need to implement an authorization scheme that allows an administrator to assign permissions to users with a granularity of view permissions, edit permissions and content creation permissions.
+Furthermore, if you're planning to take advantage of the Power BI embedding support for report authoring, you'll also need to implement an authorization scheme that allows an administrator to assign permissions to users with a granularity of view permissions, edit permissions and content create permissions.

-There are three key observation about developing with the App-Owns-Data embedding model.
-First, you have the flexibility to design the authorization scheme for your application any way you'd like.
-Second, you have the responsibility to design and implement this authorization scheme from the ground up.
-Third, your solution should include a custom database to track whatever data and metadata you need to design and implement the authorization policies and enforcement you require.
+Now let's make three key observations about developing with App-Owns-Data embedding.
+First, you have the **flexibility** to design the authorization scheme for your application any way you'd like.
+Second, you have the ***responsibility*** to design and implement this authorization scheme from the ground up.
+Third, it's much easier to prototype and develop an authorization scheme if your application design includes a ***custom database*** to track whatever data and metadata you need to implement the authorization policies and policy enforcement you require.

-The **App-Owns-Data Starter Kit** solution provides a starting point when developing with App-Owns-Data embedding and demonstrates how to implement the following application requirements.
+The **App-Owns-Data Starter Kit** solution provides a starting point for organizations and ISVs who are beginning to develop with App-Owns-Data embedding.
+This solution was created to provide guidance and to demonstrate implementing the following application requirements that are common when developing with App-Owns-Data embedding in a multi-tenant.

 -   Onboarding new customer tenants

--   Managing user permissions
+-   Assigning and managing user permissions

 -   Implementing the customer-facing client as a Single Page Application (SPA)